lucacastoro/pumpkins/README.md

 - Run `python /staging/pumpkins.py` to verify that everything is working properly.

-On the bash shell you have ipython and python-jenkins ready to be used, (as well as VIM, you're welcome) so doing:
+On the bash shell you have ipython and python-jenkins ready to be used, (as well as VIM, you're welcome) so doing...
 ```
 jenkins@pumpkins:~$ ipython
 In[1]: import pumpkins
 In[2]: host = pumpkins.Pumpkins('http://localhost:8080')
 In[3]: print(host.me)
 ```
-Should do the work
+...should do the work

 The Docker image is used only for developing/purpose testing, as such it makes little sense to embed the Python library itself into the container, more useful is mounting the repository root folder